NMS Basarabia

 NMS Basarabia, originally named SMS Inn, was an Enns-class river monitor built by Ganz-Danubius in Budapest between 1913 and 1915.
-While in Austro-Hungarian Navy service, she struck a Romanian mine and sank in 1917.
-She was then refloated and repaired, being transferred to the Romanian Navy as war reparations.
+While in Austro-Hungarian Navy service, she fought in World War I, but struck a Romanian mine and sank in 1917.
+She was then refloated and repaired, and entered Hungarian service until being captured and then transferred to the Romanian Navy as war reparations.
 She continued service with Romania until 1944 when she was taken by the Soviet Union.
 In 1951, she was returned to Romania and continued service until 1958.
 She was scrapped in 1960.

 Description and construction

 The Enns-class monitors were designed as a development of the previous Temes-class under a 1912 Austro-Hungarian Naval Program.
-SMS Inn and her sister ship SMS Enns were laid down in November 1913, with Enns constructed by Schiffswerft Linz in Linz and Inn constructed by Ganz-Danubius in Budapest.
+SMS Inn and her sister ship SMS Enns were laid down in November 1913, with Enns constructed by Schiffswerft Linz in Linz (Austria) and Inn constructed by Ganz-Danubius in Budapest (Hungary).
+This arrangement of splitting warship construction between the Austrian half and Hungarian half of the empire was done for political compromise reasons and was common practice.

 Similar to her sister ship, Inn had a length of 57.9 m, a width of 10.3 m, and a draught of 1.3 m.
 Her armor was 40 mm for the belt, 50 mm for the conning tower and turrets, and 25 mm for the deck.
 Propulsion consisted of two triple-expansion steam engines supplied by two Yarrow boilers which produced 1560 ihp.
 The engines used fuel oil and provided a range of 700 nmi at 10 kn with 76 tons of fuel carried.

-Armament consisted of two 120 mm/L45 guns mounted in a single turret in front of the ship, three aft mounted 120 mm/L10 howitzers installed in three hemispherical domes with 50 mm thick armor, and two 66 mm/L50 BAG cannons located on the upper deck in semi-open turrets.
+Armament consisted of two 120 mm L/45 guns mounted in a single turret in front of the ship, three aft mounted 120 mm L/10 howitzers installed in three hemispherical domes with 50 mm thick armor, and two 66 mm L/50 BAG cannons located on the upper deck in semi-open turrets.
 Six Schwarzlose machine guns were also installed.

 Unlike her sister ship, Inn had a different hull design as she was intended to serve as a command ship.
 As such, additional cabins for staff officers were added.
 As the Budapest shipyard was busy converting civilian ships for military use, construction proceeded slowly and was completed on 25 February 1915, the ship entering service on 11 April of the same year.